italia/bootstrap-italia/docs/componenti/carousel.md

 </div>
 {% endhighlight %}

-## Usage
+## Modo d'uso

-### Via data attributes
+### Tramite attributi data

-Use data attributes to easily control the position of the carousel. `data-slide` accepts the keywords `prev` or `next`, which alters the slide position relative to its current position.
-Alternatively, use `data-slide-to` to pass a raw slide index to the carousel `data-slide-to="2"`, which shifts the slide position to a particular index beginning with `0`.
+Usa gli attributi data per un semplice controllo della posizione del carousel. `data-slide` accetta le keyword `prev` o `next`, che cambiano la posizione della diapositiva rispetto alla sua posizione attuale.
+In alternativa, usa `data-slide-to` to pass a raw slide index to the carousel `data-slide-to="2"`, which shifts the slide position to a particular index beginning with `0`.

 The `data-ride="carousel"` attribute is used to mark a carousel as animating starting at page load. **It cannot be used in combination with (redundant and unnecessary) explicit JavaScript initialization of the same carousel.**